popatre/class-sem-alternative/README.md

 It should have the following properties:

 -   name: The name given
--   skillLevel: skill on the instrument
 -   money: current money they have/can earn
+-   skill: skill on the instrument - defaults to 'make music'

 ### Methods